 - Did Not Get the Girl: Kind of impossible to do so, when the girl has a bright medical career ahead of her, while the guy is effectively presumed dead and unpersoned.

-- Every Scar Has a Story: Which is why General Woodward is pretty proud of showing a pretty impressive burn scar that he has on his arm and he advises his fellow soldiers to do the same.
+- Every Scar Has a Story: This is why General Woodward is pretty proud of showing a pretty impressive burn scar that he has on his arm and he advises his fellow soldiers to do the same.
 Later on, Dunn notices that the man has covered the scar and removes the wrist band, exposing the security disk that Woodward had shoved beneath his scar tissue.

 - Groin Attack: To The Dragon by Dunn, with a taser.Dunn: Now you're a dickless warrior!

-- The Neidermeyer: General Woodward cares not one iota for the paratroopers under his command.
+- General Woodward cares not one iota for the paratroopers under his command.
 It is why he subjected many of them to a bio weapon test, then had the First Lady killed to cover it up.

-- Dunns lieutenant in Desert Storm was also one.
+- Dunn’s lieutenant in Desert Storm was also one.
 They were tasked with eliminating an enemy courier.
 But when a ten year old boy showed up at the location they were watching, the lieutenant ordered Dunn to kill that boy anyway, then tried to threaten Dunn at gunpoint when he refused.

-- Semper Fi: Dunn was a Marine gunny who was previously decorated with a Navy Cross.
+- Semper Fi: Dunn was a Marine “gunny” who was previously decorated with a Navy Cross.